ansys/pyansys-sound/doc/source/index.rst

 PyAnsys Sound
 -------------

-PyAnsys Sound enables the main features of `Ansys Sound`_ to perform post-processing and analysis of sounds and vibrations in Python.
+PyAnsys Sound enables the use of the main features of `Ansys Sound`_ to perform post-processing and analysis of sounds and vibrations in Python.
 This library is based on `Ansys DPF`_ and the DPF Sound plugin.
 It is a Python wrapper which implements classes on top of DPF Sound operators.